Juicing recipes for vitamin b-9 juicing for folate (folic acid)

 2 cups of raw spinach

-1 small papaya
+One small papaya

 Higher levels of homocysteine: high homocysteine levels have been associated with an increased risk of heart disease and stroke.

-Birth defects: low folate levels in pregnant women have been linked to birth abnormalities, such as neural tube defects.
+Congenital disabilities: low folate levels in pregnant women have been linked to birth abnormalities, such as neural tube defects.

 The problem is that supplements and fortified foods usually contain folic acid, not folate.
 The take away here is that vitamin b-9 is an essential nutrient, mainly present as folate and folic acid.
-It is commonly taken in supplements, and is even added to processed food in north america.
+It is commonly taken in supplements and is even added to processed food in north America.

 What is folate?